Rhoda Morgenstern: The Mary Tyler Moore Show

 Mary and Rhoda with Debbie Morgenstern.

 Relocating from New York City, Rhoda was a window dresser at Hempel's after being fired from Bloomfield's department store in Minneapolis.
 (She also became the proprietor of a plant boutique in one third-season episode, though this was not referenced again).
 She rented an attic loft apartment in the same house as the building manager, Phyllis Lindstrom.

 In the debut episode, Mary Richards moved into the larger apartment, one floor below, which Rhoda had been trying to secure for herself.
 This caused the two to initially clash, but in spite of themselves and their differences (Mary was a polite, sophisticated mid-westerner, Rhoda was an astringent, brash New Yorker) they quickly became best friends.

 Throughout the series, Rhoda and Phyllis maintained an adversarial but friendly relationship.
 Rhoda also developed a close bond with Phyllis's daughter, Bess, who referred to Rhoda as her "aunt."
-While living in Minneapolis, Rhoda received infrequent visits from her parents.
+While living in Minneapolis, Rhoda received occasional visits from her parents.